danvet/danvet.github.io/_drafts/maintainer-statistics.md

 dma-mapping|63|60|60%

-Yes, XFS (and also f2fs, but that's much smaller) have their shit together.
+Yes, XFS and f2fs have their shit together.
 More interesting is how wide the spread in the filesystem code is: There's a bunch of substantial fs pulls with a review ratio of flat out zero.
 Not even a single *Acked-by*.
-XFS on the other hand seems to insist on full formal review of everything - I spot checked the history a bit.
+XFS on the other hand seems to insist on full formal review of everything - I spot checked the history a bit. f2fs is a bit an outlier in 4.16, barely getting above the cut-off.
+Usually it has fewer patches and would have been excluded.

-Everyone not in the top ten here together has a review ratio of 27%.
+Everyone not in the top ten taken together has a review ratio of 27%.

 Looking at the big subsystems with multiple maintainers and huge groups of contributors - I picked 500 patches as the cut-off - there's some really low review ratios: Staging has 7%, networking 9% and tip scores 10%.
-Only really arm-soc is close to the top ten, with 50%, at the 14th slot.
+Only really arm-soc is close to the top ten, with 50%, at the 14th position.
 Staging having no standard is kinda the point, but the other core subsystems eschewing review entirely is rather worrisome - below 10% is easy to achieve, even if you only bother to add the various *Acked-by* tags flying around.
+More than 9 out of 10 maintainer patches merged into these core subsystem do not carry any indication that anyone else ever looked at the patch and deemed it a good idea.
+The only other subsystem with more than 500 commits is the GPU subsystem, at 4th position with 83% review ratio.

+Compared to maintainers overall the review situation is looking a lot less bleak.
+There's a sizeable group of subsystems who at least try to make this work, having similar review criteria for maintainer commits than normal contributors.
+This is also support by the rather slow, but steady overall increase of review when looking at the last few years of kernel releases.
+But there's also clearly subsystems where review only seems to be a gauntlet inflicted on normal contributors, which is entirely optional for maintainers.

 One year ago I've written ["Review, not Rocket Sciene"](/2017/04/review-howto.html) on how to roll out review in your